Estimated reading time: 5 minutes

 What does “value-adding” make you think of?

 Sounds like something to do with economics, doesn’t it?
-But in the farming and homesteading world, it’s used to describe any process where you turn raw product (like fruit) into something else (like juice).
-Apples in particular lend themselves to value-adding in all sorts of ways.
+But in the farming and homesteading world, it’s used to describe any process where you turn a raw product (like fruit) into something else (like juice).

 Each year we make our own juice, bottled fruit, jam, chutney, pickles, and dried fruit.
 We even butcher our own meat and make soap with the excess fat.